kmerfeld/bfrpg-diffs/Basic-Fantasy-RPG-Rules.md

 **light**.
 They speak their own rough and simple language, but many also speak some Common or Goblin.

-![](Pictures/10000000000003D8000003D88ED2EAFC6E645859.png){width="3.2799in"
-height="3.2799in"}One out of every eight orcs will be a warrior of 2 Hit Dice (75 XP).
+One out of every eight orcs will be a warrior of 2 Hit Dice (75 XP).
 Orcs gain a +1 bonus to their morale if they are led by a warrior.
 In orc lairs, one out of every twelve will be a chieftain of 4 Hit Dice (240 XP) in chainmail with an Armor Class of 15 (11), a movement 20\', and having a +1 bonus to damage due to strength.
 In lairs of 30 or more, there will be an orc king of 6 Hit Dice (500 XP), with an Armor Class of 16 (11), in chainmail with a shield, movement 20\', and having a +2 bonus to damage.
 In the lair, orcs never fail a morale check as long as the orc king is alive.
 In addition, a lair has a chance equal to 1-2 on 1d6 of a shaman being present.
 A shaman is equivalent to a warrior orc statistically, but has Clerical abilities at level 1d4+1.

+![](Pictures/10000000000003D8000003D88ED2EAFC6E645859.png){width="3.2799in"
+height="3.2799in"}

 ### []{#anchor-292}Ostrich (and Emu)